-I am from a small town in the midwest Osceola, Indiana.
-No one knows where that is until I say next to South Bend, Indiana where Norte Dame is.
-I was a cheerleader and a rugby player which led me to making many different friends, which I totally consider a huge blessing.
-I majored in Psychology and minored in Sociology, and Pre-Med at Indiana University.
-I also continued my rugby 'career' here.
-I continued on with my doctorate in Davenport, Iowa at Palmer College of Chiropractic.
+I am from a small town in the midwest, Osceola, Indiana.
+No one knows where that is until I say “Next to South Bend, Indiana where Norte Dame is.”
+I was a cheerleader and a rugby player which led me to making many different kinds of friends, which I consider a huge blessing.
+I majored in Psychology and minored in Sociology, and was Pre-Med at Indiana University.
+I also continued my rugby career there.
+I went on to my doctorate in Davenport, Iowa at Palmer College of Chiropractic.

-I met my hubby, Derrick, the first week we were in school.
-We were in the same trimester.
-We worked out at the same time in the gym, which led us to hanging with the same friends.
+I met my hubby, Derrick, the first week we were in school, we were in the same trimester, and we worked out at the same time in the gym, which led to us hanging out with the same friends.
 He asked, “If I did CrossFit” and I was kind of creeped out, like how did you know that.
-He has such a nice smile and eyes, but really what drew me in was he was smart.
+He had such a nice smile and eyes but really what drew me in was he was smart.
 He ended up tutoring me in a lot of classes because his studies were biology, pre-med.
 We studied every night together, worked out together, and found we had the same drive.
 We were inseparable and still are.
-Together you are on a mission to help others through nutrition, workouts, and healthy lifestyle.
+Together we are on a mission to help others through nutrition, workouts, and a healthy lifestyle.

-When Derrick and I got out of school, it was a huge awakening how hard it can be to break through with people and their health.
-Our motivation in that health itself is our passion and has become our purpose in life to help those who are ready to receive that help with their health.
-That's why we are atypical docs.
+When Derrick and I got out of school, it was a huge awakening of how hard it can be to break through to people and their health.
+Our motivation is health itself, it’s our passion and has become our purpose in life to help those who are ready to receive that help with their health.
+That's why we are atypical doctors.
 We closed our successful "normal" practice so we could better help people in the way they deserve: honest, and integrative.
-This is our purpose in life: to spread the knowledge of real health; we have no other options in life.
-This is what we are set out to do.
+This is our purpose in life: to spread the knowledge of real health; we really have no other options.
+This is what we are set to do.

 Don't do it!
 Back in the day, I thought fad diets were the answer.
 When I couldn't stick with it, I thought I was broken.
 We are not broken and we can learn and live in a sustainable and flexible way!
 Hitting our health and fitness goals takes time and learning.
 Ensuring we have a proper plan will work.
 A health journey doesn't happen overnight.
-Our body and mind takes time to adapt and transform!
+Our bodies and minds take time to adapt and transform!
 This is what truly makes our health into a lifestyle and not a fad!
-Please please please don't give up on yourself.
+Please, please, please don't give up on yourself.
 This life is too long to give up on something that takes no time to learn when you have the right tools.

-So when you're looking to start to change the way you eat first look at your day.
+So when you're looking to start to change the way you eat, first, look at your day.
 We all know pop isn't good for us, but we love it!
 I made a small swap of pop for juice, then juice for water.
 This meant less sugar and carbs in my day.
 Another swap I did was coffee creamer for protein in my coffee.
-This meant less carbs/sugar and more protein.
+This meant fewer carbs/sugar and more protein.
 Evaluate your day and start making small swaps.
-Next would be to know what a protein, carb and fat is (the 3 macronutrients).
-Ensure you're upping your protein intake (this is most commonly under eaten) and being aware of your carb intake (this is most commonly over eaten).
+Next would be to know what proteins, carbs, and fats are (the 3 macronutrients).
+Ensure you're upping your protein intake (this is most commonly under eaten) and being aware of your carb intake (this is most commonly overeaten).
 Real unprocessed foods over processed foods.

 Protein will not make you bulky, ladies!
 It will make us toned and curvy!
 Don't be afraid of consuming protein & good quality protein shakes!
 It is super hard to consume too much protein.